BluePraise/webresources/README.md

 * UX [Strategy for Responsive Design](http://www.uie.com/articles/strategy_for_responsive_design/)
 * [UX Flows: how to help users search for what they need on your site](http://www.dtelepathy.com/blog/design/ux-flows-how-to-help-users-search-for-what-they-need-on-your-site)

+#Archive
+This list was getting super long so I've put it in [the archive page](http://github.com/BluePraise/webresources/archive.md).

 ### 6 articles I've read this week (week 13 2015: mar 23 - mar 30):
 * [Sass: the inception rule](http://thesassway.com/beginner/the-inception-rule)
 * [CSS Best Practices by @LukeW](http://www.lukew.com/ff/entry.asp?1469)